 Strategies for Co-Parenting with a Narcissist

-- Do not negotiate or mediate with a narcissistic co-parent: Narcissist do not want to cooperate.
+- Do not negotiate or mediate with a narcissistic co-parent as Narcissists do not want to cooperate.
 In fact, efforts to cooperate give a narcissist the opportunity to create more drama.
-Contact an experienced family law lawyer that can negotiate on your behalf.
+So Contact an experienced family law lawyer that can negotiate on your behalf.

 - Maintain Minimal Contact: If you have children and a parenting plan, some contact is necessary.
 However, there are various applications such as Our Family Wizard that you can use to avoid direct contact with your ex.
 Your attorney should have resources available to make contact safer and easier.